 The Dragon's Trap, however, is a Sega Master System original that continued the story of Wonder Boy in Monster Land from where it left off.
-The game was intended to be called Monster World II in Japan (as the first SMS Wonder Boy in Monster Land had the Monster World subtitle in Japan) but the game was never released there - at that point, Sega had stopped supporting the console in Japan and was giving the Genesis their full attention.
+The game was intended to be called Monster World II in Japan (as the first SMS Wonder Boy in Monster Land had the Monster World subtitle in Japan) but the game was never released there - at that point, Sega had stopped supporting the Master System in Japan and was giving the Genesis/Mega Drive their full attention.
 However, the game was eventually released in Japan on the Game Gear and retained the Monster World II title.

 The next game in the series was the Genesis game Wonder Boy V: Monster World III, known in the US as Wonder Boy in Monster World.
 This was the first use of the Monster World title in the US, hence no numeral, but it was the third such game in Japan to have that subtitle, after Monster World I (the SMS version of Wonder Boy in Monster Land) and Monster World II (the Game Gear version of Wonder Boy III: The Dragon's Curse).
 Presumably because there had been two Wonder Boy IIIs, they skipped forward to V. For whatever reason Hudson released the game as The Dynastic Hero for the PC Engine with slightly different graphics.

 Finally, there is Monster World IV, which had until just recently been a Japan-only Sega Mega Drive exclusive, but is now available on Wii Shop and on the Sega Vintage Collection: Monster World compilation for current consoles.
-The game is no longer affiliated with Wonder Boy, as Monster World IV has a new female protagonist named Asha, but is sometimes called Wonder Boy VI regardless.
+The game is no longer affiliated with Wonder Boy, as Monster World IV has a new female protagonist named Asha, but is sometimes referred to as Wonder Boy VI regardless.